d-vova/vs-mongo/README.md

   - `maxSize` - maximum size of collection in bytes
   - `maxDocCount` - maximum number of documents in collection
   - `shouldAutoIndexId` - auto-populate and index `_id` field
-  - `index` - fields and orders used for indexing
+  - `keys` - fields and orders used for indexing
   - `options` - options used for indexing

 ```